lastingParadox/ff-site/archive-to-markdown/md/ff2/22-dam-hooligans.md

 **Bagelwrecker** _(07-Oct-18 02:48 PM)_

-> We need to work on getting power back on in the ship soon.
+> We need to work on getting power on in the ship soon.
+> Dades is a great ship replacement guy, but we're a hundred thousand Ducketts in debt to him now.
+Getting the ship up and running would've been another hundred thousand.

 **Deyner** _(07-Oct-18 02:48 PM)_